Sign in

 4. The names of the selected columns will appear in the row.
 Save your template.

-When you insert such a template into an email message, you’ll see a dialog containing a list of key values (values from the key column of the dataset).
+When you insert such a template into an Outlook email message, you’ll see a dialog containing a list of key values (values from the key column of the dataset).
 To specify the rows that you want to add to the table in your email message, select the corresponding key values.
 Then click OK.

 In the email message, values from the specified rows will populate the table.

-A table populated with dataset values
+A table is auto-filled with dataset values in an Outlook email.

 How to set default rows in a dataset #